hgaaditya/hgaaditya/README.md

 Operations and Support @ DataRobot
 ----------------------------------

 Total experience of around 6 years, almost all of it in Technical troubleshooting and customer support.
+And some of it around Cloud Architecture, Containerization and IaC.

 1.🐘 Hadoop : Spark,Kafka,YARN,Hive etc.
 2.🛳 Platform & Ops : Docker, K8s, Ansible,AWS & Linux Administration.